Counselling & Psychotherapy

 • Explore the roots of current difficulties and how your personal, family, and cultural history may still be impacting you today

-• Process and make sense of trauma or painful past experiences
+• Process and make sense of trauma or painful past experiences that are still impacting things now

 • Cultivate more compassionate relationships with others, with your body, and with yourself